Salary Information: How Much You Can Make Teaching in Korea

 Want to know how much Korean Won is worth?
 Check out XE’s currency converter.

-Unsurprisingly, the requirements needed to teach in each in each of these varies almost as much as what you can make.
+Unsurprisingly, the requirements needed to teach in each of these varies almost as much as what you can make.

 Private Schools: 1.8 – 2.3 million Won ($1,600-$2,100)

 Private schools, typically known as hagwons, are the most common type of job in South Korea.
 They generally serve as a kindergarten and school for young learners during the day and switch over to older students in the afternoon once primary school is over.